danibrutal/Forker/README.md

 3º Then, type phpunit so you can see 3 errors to solve:
 ```
-There were 3 failures:
+There were 4 failures:

+1) ArrayStorageTest::testWeCanGetASimpleStoredValue
+Failed asserting that null matches expected 'value'.

-1) ArrayStorageTest::testWeCanSToreValues
+2) ArrayStorageTest::testWeCanSToreValues
-Failed asserting that false is true.
+Failed asserting that null is true.

-2) ArrayStorageTest::testIcanGetAllMyReducedTasks
+3) ArrayStorageTest::testIcanGetAllMyStoredTasks
 Failed asserting that a NULL is not empty.

-3) ArrayStorageTest::testWeCanCleanUpAllPreviousTasks
+4) ArrayStorageTest::testWeCanCleanUpAllPreviousTasks
 Failed asserting that a NULL is not empty.

 ```
 4º Just solve the errors.
 Create your implementation and you are done!
 Easy and funny :)